The service is provided by E C Legal which acts on behalf of the vehicle owner in making a claim against the offending party or their insurer.

-If our referring repairers are not happy to accept the amounts offered, the only real alternative is to authorise E C Legal to commence legal proceedings on behalf of our client.
+If our referring repairers are not happy to accept the amounts offered or the offending party’s insurer does not pay, the only real alternative is to authorise E C Legal to commence legal proceedings against the offending party on behalf of our client.

 Where the offending party’s insurer offers less that the full amount sought, we always ask to see a copy of their assessment report.
 This does not have to be provided unless legal proceedings are underway and some insurance claims officers will not provide it.
 For this reason, we recommend to our referring repairers that they attempt to obtain agreement with the offending party’s assessor as to what his report will say.